 At first glance, there is not much to mark this 'zero emission' model out from other variants in the DS 3 Crossback range.
 It's all very subtle, key visual differentiation points including this derivative's exclusive Pearl Crystal paint finish, extra satin-chrome exterior touches and E-TENSE badging.
 Otherwise, this variant is exactly like its petrol and diesel showroom stablemates, so it's 4.17-metres long, 1.79-metres wide and 1.53-metres high, measurements which position this car amongst the bigger contenders in the segment for small premium SUVs.
 At the front end, subtle angled bonnet crease lines flow into a diamond-effect grille that can be finished in matt or gloss black.
 It's separated from the glistening headlamps by distinctive trimming strips - the brand calls them 'DS Wings' - that can feature either in chrome or more gloss black.
 And it's all set off by vertically-beaded LED daytime running lamps, which frame the corners of the bumper.
 At the rear, this E-TENSE variant has a uniquely-styled rear bumper - one of course that doesn't have to incorporate an exhaust pipe.
 Inside, the EV changes include dedicated information displayed in the digital instrument binnacle and an auto gear lever embossed with the 'E-TENSE' emblem.
 As with any other DS 3 Crossback, the cabin features an over-riding diamond-shaped theme - the digital instrument pack, the dashboard switches, the air vents and many other interior fitments all bear this shape.
 There's a 7-inch centre-dash screen - which grows to 10-inches in size (as here) if you get a variant fitted with navigation.
 In the rear, the window line in the rear is rather high, so if you've got kids, you might want to make sure they're OK with that.
 Because this EV model's batteries are housed within this design's clever multi-energy CMP architecture, the boot capacity (350-litres) is exactly the same as what you'd get in a petrol or diesel version of this model.
 Push forward the 60:40-split backrest and 1,050-litres of space is revealed.

 The DS 3 Crossback E-TENSE model comes in four levels of trim, starting with 'Bastille', the only version that qualifies for the £2,500 goverment Plug-in grant, after subtraction of which costs around £31,500.
 Plusher variants don't qualify for the grant - namely 'Rivoli', 'Performance Line' and top 'Performance Line+' (which costs around £37,500).
+There's also a distinctive 'Louvre' version.
 The various trim levels feature distinctly styled interior packages (DS calls then 'Inspirations'), most themed and styled around the perceived ambiance of various Parisian districts.
 Even base 'Bastille' trim gives you plenty; think 17-inch alloy wheels, rear parking sensors, power folding mirrors, dark tinted rear windows and 3D LED rear lights.
 Plus air conditioning and a 7 inch centre-dash touchscreen with an 8-speaker DAB audio system and 'Apple CarPlay' and 'Android Auto' smartphone-mirroring.
 'Rivoli'-spec adds a reversing camera and an Advanced Safety Pack.
 Top 'Performance Line+' variants include a head-up display, keyless entry and start, LED VISION headlamps, a reversing camera, Nappa leather seats with a 'watchstrap' design.

 Make the most of the two driver-activated energy recovery settings ('Normal' and 'Brake') and consistently drive with the car in its most frugal 'Eco' drive mode setting and you might potentially get somewhere close to the quoted WLTP-rated driving range of 212 miles.
 Like most full-EVs, the DS 3 CROSSBACK E-TENSE carries a high-capacity on board charger, available in single phase 7kW guise or in three phase 11kW form - the single phase 7kW on board charger is the standard offering for the UK market.
 As usual with a car of this kind, there are a host of charging options.
 Charging at a dedicated wall box or standard public terminal will take 8 or 5 hours respectively.
 Additionally the car can of course be charged from a standard domestic socket.
 At a public 100kW rapid charge terminal, 80% of the battery can be recharged in just 30 minutes, which represents an average range of 5.5 miles per charging minute.
 You might expect a newly-established brand to make an extra effort with warranty provision, but there's only the usual unremarkable three year/60,000-mile package.
 The electric 'E-Tense' model gets a separate eight year / 100,000 mile warranty for its electrical powertrain.